Umar ibn Hafsun: Life

 After Ibn Hafsun’s defeat by the forces of Abdullah ibn Muhammad al-Umawi at the Battle of Poley in 891, he moved his headquarters back to Bobastro.
-In 898, Lubb ibn Muhammad, of the Banu Qasi, was marching an army to support Umar when the death of his father at Zaragoza, which forced Lubb to abandon the campaign.
+In 898, Lubb ibn Muhammad, of the Banu Qasi, was marching an army to support Umar when the death of his father at Zaragoza forced Lubb to abandon the campaign.
 In 899, Ibn Hafsun renounced Islam and converted to Christianity.
 He was baptised as Samuel.
 His motivations seems to have been opportunistic in the hope of obtaining military support from Alfonso III of Asturias, who had met with indifference overtures by Ibn Hafsun on behalf of Ibn Marwan.
 The conversion attracted him significant Mozarab support but cost him the support of most of his Mullawad followers.
 He also built the Iglesia Mozárabe ("Mozarab Church") at the Bobastro.

 Ibn Hafsun continued to be a serious threat to Córdoba.
 In 910, he offered allegiance to the newly established Fatimid Caliphate of North Africa, and when Abd-ar-Rahman III became Emir of Cordoba in 912, he instigated a policy of annual spring offensives against Ibn Hafsun by using mercenary troops.
-In 913 Rahman captured the city of Seville, and by the end of 914, had captured 70 of Ibn Hafsun’s castles.
-In 916, he joined forces with the Umayyads in a campaign against northern Christian kingdoms for an as of yet unknown reason, whether in contrition or merely as an expedient compromise.
+In 913 Abd ar-Rahman recaptured the city of Seville, and by the end of 914, he had captured 70 of Ibn Hafsun’s castles.
+In 916, Ibn Hafsun joined forces with the Umayyads in a campaign against northern Christian kingdoms for an as of yet unknown reason, whether in contrition or merely as an expedient compromise.
 For a while, even taxes were paid to the Umayyads.

 Ibn Hafsun died in 917 and was buried in the Iglesia Mozarabe.
 His coalition then crumbled; while his sons Ja'far, 'Abd-ar-Rahman and Hafs tried to continue the resistance, they eventually fell to 'Abd-ar-Rahman III.
 Hafs surrendered Bobastro in 928 and fought with the Umayyad army in Galicia.
 With Bobastro's fall, the mortal remains of Ibn Hafsun and his slain sons were exhumed by the emir and posthumously crucified outside the Mosque–Cathedral of Córdoba.